nateforsyth/nateforsyth.github.io/aboutme.md

 You want a News roll-up function?
 Microsoft already provides one of those.
 Oh, you want to be able to filter the existing News items on your SharePoint Communications Site?
 That's where I come in!

 On top of that I have a particular love for automation of repetitive tasks.
-I've been intimately involved with the automation of complete SharePoint tenant provisioning and customisation using PowerShell, specifically ootb SPO libraries and open source PnP.
+I've been intimately involved with the automation of complete SharePoint tenant provisioning and customisation using PowerShell, specifically ootb SPO and open source PnP cmdlets.

 ### what else is there?